Updated: Jun 23

 The No5 Carbine was developed from the No4 Rifle, however with its shorter sight radius the micrometer sight needed recalibrating - this was done by making the micrometer screw of a different thread pitch (and diameter) than the rifle version to give the right adjustment per click.
 Another indicator of carbine format micrometer parts is the micrometer screw is not threaded over its entirety - just half way - this supports the indicated ranges on the carbine ladder body being from 200 to 800 yards.

 The last generation of the Singer Sight was in the hands of Parker Hale for the M84 Sniper Rifle program.
-They seems to have used Rifle and Carbine sight ladders and added a Meter calibrated scale on the side of the ladder - read off the inner bottom edge of the left cursor window..
+They seems to have used Rifle and Carbine sight ladders and added a Meter calibrated scale on the side of the ladder (center of the second image above) - read off the inner bottom edge of the left cursor window..
 The micrometer screw was modified to have 12 notches - which gave 1MOA increments of adjustment.
 The cursor screw was then peened into the cursor upon assembly to tighten its fit and prevent backlash.
 The ladder body had a larger cross hole drilled to accommodate a windage clicker screw which was housed in a custom mounting plate - giving 2MOA windage adjustments.

 These Micrometer sights are easily rebuilt and serviced - I often switch a PH 1MOA micrometer screw, nut and cursor onto a standard ladder to make a more precise sight for sports shooting (image on the right).